 The border crisis, as it has been termed, is most certainly that.
 More than 50,000 unaccompanied children have crossed Southwestern US borders since October 2013, and the official estimate is that the count will rise beyond 90,000 by the end of September (a friend who works for a related non-profit thinks it will be significantly higher).
-The US is under pressure from the UN to consider this a humanitarian crisis, and to treat the children as refugees, not prisoners as is currently the default.
+The US is under pressure from the UN to consider this a humanitarian crisis, and to accept the children as refugees – not prisoners as they are essentially being treated right now.

 Us humans can go to great lengths to cling to what are essentially castles in the sand.
 In an increasingly globalised world, in which so many of us are mobile – or at least able to connect across oceans and borders via digital networks – we should be asking how important ownership, and borders, really are.
 Ownership is still so valued, such a priority, despite the fact ownership of land in particular is becoming increasingly out of reach for many of us, and even our ability to engage in day-to-day consumption is so often facilitated by debt.

 As countries become more and more interlinked, and the global population grows, conflicts over space and resources are only going to become more common and we need to decide how we deal with that.
 Whether to continue to settle said conflicts through war, or to evolve beyond this.